-- Learn to develop a healthy relationship with food: Connecting to yourself also means connecting to your hunger, fullness and eating habits.
+- Learn to develop a healthy relationship with food: How do I get back to eat normally?
+Connecting to yourself also means connecting to your hunger, fullness and eating habits.
 That’s where intuitive eating comes in handy.
 Intuitive eating is the opposite of dieting.
 Did you know we’re actually born intuitive eaters?
 We are not bombarded with societal messages about body image and food when we’re babies.
 We’re later conditioned by diet culture to unlearn our natural hunger and satiety cues.
-Developing a healthy relationship with food and our bodies is at the heart of learning to eat intuitively and stop dieting forever.
+Developing a healthy relationship with food is at the heart of learning how to stop dieting and eat normally.

 - Focus on Habit-Forming Actions: If there’s a specific health goal you want to accomplish (for example, moving your body more, drinking more water, eating more veggies), you can focus on what daily steps you can take to get there.
 We become what we repeatedly do.
 Don’t simply think about the outcome you desire, but rather, ask what you must do repeatedly to get there and reach your goal.